 My last appointment of the day took me back to the show floor (inside the West Hall) with another PC survival game called Fractured Lands by Unbroken Studios.
 As with every other game in the survival genre, Fractured Lands uses the same basic concept (be the last one standing) as well as the same basic keyboard/mouse controls.
 However, what made the demo stand out was its Mad Max visuals, which was I found to be neat since I am a fan of that movie franchise.
 In my play through, there were seven players left to find in the match yet the servers got turned off before I could find them, so I do not know if I would have won or not.
 I was having fun surviving, but it happens sometimes that you never really know how well you have performed.
 (As for trying out the game, you can sign up for the closed beta by clicking here.)

-As for the show itself, going to my first E3 was a blast!
-I thought this E3 was done well even though this was my first one; I can’t compare 2018 to the previous shows.
-Yes, with the Gamer Pass, the show floor does get super crowded and the lines for certain games can get long, so if you are trying for next year and don’t mind the crowds, just plan accordingly and go after that popular game demo you really want to play.
+As for the show itself, going to my first E3 was great!
+I thought this expo was done well, although since this is my first one, I can’t compare 2018 to the previous shows.
+Yes, with the Gamer badges, the show floor does get crowded and the lines for certain games do get long.
+But if you are trying for next year, and don’t mind the crowds, just plan accordingly and everything will be just fine.
 Now going through the new security rules/metal detectors were not bad at all, and in fact, I have no issues to speak of.
 From the staff to the security guards, I found everyone I met to be nice.
-Likewise, for the staff of each gaming booth/room.
-It was a pleasure to meet everyone during each demo session.
-Overall, is 2019 here yet?
+Likewise, for the staff of each gaming room/booth.
+Overall, it was a pleasure in meeting everyone at this year’s E3, so is 2019 here yet?

 So, there you have it!
 With E3 2018 in the books, it is time to wait for the next round of games to come out this year and in 2019.
 I had a blast playing/seeing the games at this con, yet do remember that no matter how big or small a company is, everyone has worked their butts off to get to E3, thus I do recommend checking out the games I mentioned above and in my recent E3 articles.
 You never know, you may like one game or all of them.
 I truly believe that the future is bright for we gamers, due to what I saw at this year’s E3…the games were amazing to see!